Makhloufi thrown out for not trying

-LONDON Algerian 1,500 metres medal contender Taoufik Makhloufi was thrown out of the London Olympics for not trying in his 800 heat on Monday, prompting a disappointed response from his team who felt he was hard done by.
+LONDON Algerian 1,500 metres medal contender Taoufik Makhloufi has been thrown out of the London Olympics for not trying in his 800 heat, the International Association of Athletics Federations said on Monday.

 The 24-year-old lined up at the start of heat five at the Olympic stadium on Monday but was already well behind the field at the start of the back straight before stopping running completely another 100 metres into the race and wandering back across the infield past the pole vault area.